July 3-4, 2023

 Professional Development Experience

 Join us as we explore this year’s theme, Embracing the Person Behind the Stutter.
 Designed to serve the needs of graduate students and speech-language pathologists (at all points in their career), this experience will delve into topics geared toward the development of an inclusive, person-centered approach when working with people who stutter.
 By exploring the diverse experiences of individuals who stutter we’ll dive into conversations on how to best serve those who stutter.
 This event will spur collaboration and provide an opportunity to learn about new ideas from thought leaders in the field.
-Seating is limited to 100, so register early!

 This development experience offers up to 1.2 ASHA CEUs, in addition to those offered during the Annual Conference which directly follows.